thecredibleway/thecredibleway-com/docs/faq/questions/arent-the-gospels-full-of-contradictions.md

 The Gospel writers were not simply creating religious narratives for later generations but were also attempting to record real historical events.
 This was not uncommon in ancient biography, as authors sought to provide accurate accounts of the lives of prominent figures.
-The Gospels are filled with historical references, such as the reign of specific Roman emperors, the names of Jewish rulers like Pontius Pilate and Herod, and even obscure details such as the location of Jesus' birth in Bethlehem ([Matt 2:1-6](https://www.biblegateway.com/passage/?search=Matt%202%3A1-6&version=NKJV), [Luke 2:4-7](https://www.biblegateway.com/passage/?search=Luke%202%3A4-7&version=NKJV)).
+The Gospels are filled with historical references, such as the reign of specific Roman emperors, the names of Jewish rulers like Pontius Pilate and Herod and even obscure details such as the location of Jesus' birth in Bethlehem ([Matt 2:1-6](https://www.biblegateway.com/passage/?search=Matt%202%3A1-6&version=NKJV), [Luke 2:4-7](https://www.biblegateway.com/passage/?search=Luke%202%3A4-7&version=NKJV)).
 These references suggest that the Gospel writers were concerned with grounding their accounts in real historical events.

-Moreover, early Christian apologists such as Justin Martyr, Irenaeus, and Tertullian often cited the Gospels as authoritative records of Jesus' life.
+Moreover, early Christian apologists such as Justin Martyr, Irenaeus and Tertullian often cited the Gospels as authoritative records of Jesus' life.
 Their emphasis on the historical reliability of the Gospels reflects the fact that the early church took the accuracy of these documents seriously.
 It is also worth noting that the Gospels were written within a few decades of Jesus' death and resurrection, a time when eyewitnesses were still alive and could have disputed any inaccuracies.